mit-quest/cloud-notes/data/README.md

 # Data Directory.

-For applications that use a large amount of data, this directory exists to configure how the data should be supplied to the pplication.
-In such cases, place all data necessary for your application to run here along with the following configuration fies (\<LIST\_OF\_CONFIGURATION\_FILES\_HERE\>)
+All files added to this directory will be uploaded to a private data storage location in the appropriate proveder platform.

+It is recommended to use this directory for applications with a large amount of data.

+The following default configuration files exist in this directory.
+1. blacklist.config:
+   List each file individually, one per line, or use wildcard patterns to match a range of files not to upload.
+All files inside the data folder are treated as whitelisted items if not listed in the blacklist.config